A Comprehensive Guide to Fostering a Rescue Dog

 As a foster carer, you may be involved in the adoption process.
 This can include:

-Assessing Suitability: Helping the rescue organisation assess potential adopters by providing insights into the dog’s behavior, needs, and preferences.
+• Assessing Suitability: Helping the rescue organisation assess potential adopters by providing insights into the dog’s behaviour, needs, and preferences.

-Emotional Transition: Saying goodbye can be difficult, but knowing that you’ve helped the dog on its journey to a forever home is incredibly rewarding.
-Or you can always “foster fail!”
+• Emotional Transition: Saying goodbye can be difficult, but knowing that you’ve helped the dog on its journey to a forever home is incredibly rewarding.

 9. Long-Term Commitment and Expectations